TWBug/GoldCardHenge/content/why-taiwan/how-to-import-your-dog-cat-to-taiwan.en.md

   - Discover Taiwan
 style: right
 ---
+# How to import your Dog/Cat to Taiwan?

 When we decide to add a pet to the family, it's a life long decision.
 When moving to another country, of course, our furry friends need to come with us.
 Importing your cat or dog to Taiwan is not that difficult if you know how!
 We have created a step-to-step guide and linked it to all essential resources and information to make this as stress-free for owner and pet as possible.

 **Note: We are only talking about standard household pets.
 If you have a working dog (e.g., Service Dog, Duty Dog, etc.), there might be special regulations.
 Please read [THIS](https://www.baphiq.gov.tw/en/upload/baphiq/files/web_structure/14261/1-16409.pdf) document for more information.**